pygsuite/pygsuite/docs/tutorials/images/images.md

 # Images

-Image insert may require a public URL.
+Image inserts typically requires a public URL.

-In those cases, if you have a GCS bucket available, the recommended work-around is signed URLs.
+This tutorial walks you through using Google Cloud's offerings - in this case, a Google Cloud Storage bucket - to host a public image and insert it.

+You can replace GCS with any other public blob storage, such as an Amazon S3 bucket, or even a public resource on github or google drive.

+This guide in particular shows how to configure an uploader that can be integrated into pygsuite to seamlessly generate secure public URLs from a local image.

+## Images with GCP

+If you can work with GCP, you can get a public URL using signed URLs.

 ## Configuring the Bucket

 ### Step 1 - Cloud Storage

-Follow the [package guide](https://pypi.org/project/google-cloud-storage/) to get a project and bukcet configured.
+Follow the [package guide](https://pypi.org/project/google-cloud-storage/) to get a project and bucket configured.

 It's recommended that you configure the bucket to have a short TTL for your image uploads - there's no need to keep the images around.